AbhiVarde/syncui/README.md

 **Development Guidelines:**

-- Follow existing code patterns
+- Follow existing code style
-- Test idea management scenarios thoroughly
+- Test all main features
-- Maintain responsive design
+- Make sure design works on all devices
-- Keep commits focused and descriptive
+- Write clear, focused commits

 We truly ❤️ pull requests!
 If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](https://github.com/AbhiVarde/syncui/blob/main/CONTRIBUTING.md).